 You can cook frozen meat without thawing.
 So, if you've got chicken breasts in the fridge, but they're frozen solid, you can just throw them in as is and still have tender chicken ready to use in a soup, enchiladas, or another dish in just a few minutes.

 You can also cook hardboiled eggs, rice, porridges, yogurts and lots of other fun things.

 There are essentially three main Instant Pot models to choose from: a 6 qt DUO, an 8 qt DUO, and a super deluxe model called the LUX.
 I ruled out the super deluxe one right away because A) it's expensive and B) I've learned that tons of bells & whistles often equals a headache for me and/or I don't end up using all of the fancy features anyway.

-As for choosing the right size, I think that unless you have a big family or you plan to make lots of double-batches for freezing, the 6 qt will work fine.
-I’m sure there will be times when I might wish for more space, but I’m happy with the size of the 6 qt DUO for the majority of the needs.
-One thing I read in a review was that the 8 qt stands pretty tall, which can make it hard to use for sauteeing (especially if you’re a shorty like me).
+When it comes to choosing the best Instant Pot for your needs, I think that unless you have a big family or you plan to make lots of double-batches for freezing, the 6 qt will work fine.
+I'm sure there will be times when I might wish for more space, but I'm happy with the size of the 6 qt DUO for the majority of the needs.
+One thing I read in a review was that the 8 qt stands pretty tall, which can make it hard to use for sauteeing (especially if you're a shorty like me).
 After using my 6 qt I can see how that would be an issue, as I practically had to stand on my tip toes to saute when it was on my kitchen counter.